kaspian1/two/README.md

 20 pushed to github two repo OK
 30 makes changes to README.md (these changes)
 40 push changes to main

-50 make changes using vs code and push
+41 changes from git bash OK
-60 check results
+50 make changes using vs code and push (line 41 above and this)) 60 check results